-- Grumpy Old Man: Mic Check, the TNA correspondant is an old man who has lived forever and working in the radio market.
+- Mic Check, the TNA correspondant is an old man who has lived forever and working in the radio market.

-- He has mentioned in other inductions how wrestling has the uncanny ability to take some of the most gorgeous women and make them almost unwatchable.
+- He has mentioned in separate inductions about the WWE Divas and WCW's Nitro Girls how wrestling has the uncanny ability to take some of the most gorgeous women and make them almost unwatchable.
 He's not sure how they do that, but they do.